christophershoemaker/ansible-role-vault-provision/README.md

           key_name: encryptedkey
           key_for_mail: enctryptedkeyformail
   - backend_name: test # Backend named test will be created if doesn't exist
+    configuration:
       type: generic # Type of the backend
     path: test # Vault internal path where backend will be mounted
     secrets: # Set of data container which will be created
       - container_name: test_container # Data container named test_container